GoogleChrome/ip-protection/proposed_willful_ip_blindness_principles.md

 ### Conforming use #2: Regulatory and legal compliance

 Ensuring a website conforms to local regulatory and legal requirements means the website needs to know which country, and in some cases state (e.g. CCPA), client traffic originates from.
 Generally, the country and state can be derived from the client’s IP address.
 To facilitate this regulatory and legal conformance, WIB allows for inferring geolocation from IP addresses down to country level and sub-country <a href="https://en.wikipedia.org/wiki/Administrative_division">administrative divisions</a> (e.g. states within countries) of at least 500,000 people (500,000 people covers all US states).
-Use of more accurate geolocation information from IP addresses is subject to the <a href="proposed_willful_ip_blindness_principles.md#additional-uses-of-ip-addresses">Additional uses of IP addresses section</a> below.  <u>General use of country level geolocation information from IP addresses conforms to WIB principles</u> due to the many far reaching implications of country-level regulations.
+Use of more accurate geolocation information from IP addresses is subject to the <a href="proposed_willful_ip_blindness_principles.md#additional-uses-of-ip-addresses">Additional uses of IP addresses section</a> below.  <b>General use of country level geolocation information from IP addresses conforms to WIB principles</b> due to the many far reaching implications of country-level regulations.

 ### Conforming use #3: Abuse prevention